1-800-709-0906 or 604-277-5855 info@sostech.ca

 Courses on cardiopulmonary resuscitation (CPR) provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children, and babies depending on the level of CPR chosen.
 Courses meet legislation requirements for provincial/ territorial worker safety and insurance boards, and include the latest CPR guidelines and training in the use of an automated external defibrillator (AED).

-Basic one-day course offering lifesaving first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
-Course meets legislation requirements for provincial/territorial worker safety, insurance boards and is full accepted by WorkSafeBC.
+Basic one-day, 7-hour course offering lifesaving first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
+Course meets legislation requirements for provincial/territorial worker safety, insurance boards and is fully accepted by WorkSafeBC and replaces BC Level 1 and Emergency First Aid Training.
 This course includes the latest first aid and CPR guidelines and you will learn practical skills to respond to emergencies in the workplace.
 Consists mostly of hands-on training with some classroom theory.

 Joint OHS Committee Member Training